openmeteo/pthelma/doc/gerarda.rst

    time steps or smaller.

 .. confval:: elevation
-             albedo
-             nighttime_solar_radiation_ratio

-   :confval:`elevation` is meters of the location above sea level.
+   Meters of the location above sea level; this can be either a number or a GeoTIFF file with a digital elevation model.

-   :confval:`albedo` is the albedo (a number between 0 and 1).
+.. confval:: nighttime_solar_radiation_ratio

    In order to estimate the outgoing radiation, the ratio of incoming solar radiation to clear sky solar radiation is used as a